 Of course, there are many compelling reasons that having a large undocumented population is a problem for a society.
 It undermines law and order, permits a shadow economy that is far harder to regulate, and is simply unfair to the millions of people who have come here legally.
 But as the undocumented immigration problem has gone largely unaddressed for the past 30 years, undocumented workers in the country have begun to play an increasingly integral role in many U.S. industries.
-In some sectors, such as agriculture, undocumented immigrants account for 50 percent of all hired crop workers, making them a critical reason why the industry is able to thrive on U.S. soil.30 Many studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
+In some sectors, such as agriculture, undocumented immigrants account for 50 percent of all hired crop workers, making them a critical reason why the industry is able to thrive on U.S. soil.33 Many studies have also indicated that these undocumented workers are not displacing the U.S.-born, but rather, taking jobs few Americans are interested in pursuing.
 Economists have found that low-skilled immigrants, the group that most undocumented immigrants fall into, tend to pursue different jobs than less-skilled natives.
-While U.S.-born workers without a high school degree are often overrepresented in forward-facing roles like cashiers, receptionists, and coffee shop attendants, many less-skilled immigrants pursue more laborintensive work requiring less human interaction, filling jobs as meat processors, sewing machine operators, or nail salon workers.31 This phenomenon exists within industries as well.
-In construction, for instance, lessskilled immigrants often work as painters and drywall installers, allowing natives to move into higher paying positions requiring more training, such as electricians, contractors, and plumbers.32
+While U.S.-born workers without a high school degree are often overrepresented in forward-facing roles like cashiers, receptionists, and coffee shop attendants, many less-skilled immigrants pursue more laborintensive work requiring less human interaction, filling jobs as meat processors, sewing machine operators, or nail salon workers.34 This phenomenon exists within industries as well.
+In construction, for instance, less-skilled immigrants often work as painters and drywall installers, allowing natives to move into higher paying positions requiring more training, such as electricians, contractors, and plumbers.35

-The challenge of undocumented immigration is becoming increasingly apparent in places like West Virginia, which have not historically been home to a large number of such immigrants.
+The challenge of undocumented immigration is particularly evident in Nevada, which is home to one of the largest undocumented populations in the country.
 But just as with the nation as a whole, as these immigrants spend years and decades in America, they get further integrated into our economy.
-In West Virginia, there is evidence that undocumented immigrants are playing a small but important role in the workforce.
-In this section, we estimate the size and the characteristics of the undocumented population in West Virginia by conducting a close analysis of the American Community Survey from the U.S. Census.
-This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.33 (See the Methodology Appendix for more details.)
+In Nevada, there is evidence that undocumented immigrants are playing an important role in the workforce.
+In this section, we estimate the size and the characteristics of the undocumented population in Nevada by conducting a close analysis of the American Community Survey from the U.S. Census.
+This work uses a series of variables to identify immigrants in the survey who are likely to lack legal status-a method that has recently emerged in the academic literature on immigration.36 (See the Methodology Appendix for more details.)